terremoth/my-cheatsheets/performance.md

 - [ ] Before start a project, think and discuss with your team the right architecture to implement.
 Sometimes MVC and/or Microservices aren't the better to follow.
 There are plenty of others architecture types
 - [ ] Refactor your code always you can, so can be more testable, avoid duplication and avoid losing lots of programming hours
 - [ ] Aways use Cloudflare (that has a free plan) or some similar group of services that can cache and have a fast DNS around the world to deliver fast requests

+---
+### Tips

+- [NewRelic](https://newrelic.com/) is one of the best free tools you can use to see where are the performance issues in your web application.
+Consider installing it in your server if need it.
+Sometimes this tool is a life-changer.
+- If you use Laravel (PHP), consider adding [Laravel Debugbar](https://github.com/barryvdh/laravel-debugbar) to your project.
+It can help you with query issues and slow responses